Degree Offered

 Major Learning Outcomes

-- Knowledge in human growth and development, adolescent development, human sexuality, family issues and interaction, youth concerns and issues, and related topics.
+- Describe and apply knowledge in human growth and development, family issues and interaction, youth concerns and issues, cultural and societal contexts, and related topics.

-- Understanding of the various social contextual influences on adolescent development and family functioning and the interactive relationships between families and other societal institutions such as schools.
+- Explain, interpret, and appraise the various social contextual influences on development and family functioning and the interactive relationships between families and other societal institutions.

-- Various strategies for working with adolescents and families in various social service and community-based context.
+- Identify, describe, design, and appraise strategies for working with children, adolescents, and families in various social service and community-based context.